cronvel/terminal-kit/doc/screenbuffer-hd.md

 It uses the *upper half block* UTF-8 character (▀) to double the height resolution and produces the correct aspect ratio: the upper half having a foreground color and the lower half having the background color.

+The *shrink* object option can be used to reduce the size of the image.
+It is suggested to set it to `{ width: term.width, height: term.height * 2 }` to avoid creating a 2000 lines image.

-*Alpha channel* is correctly supported, also it is important to draw that image to another *screenBufferHD* for this to work as expected (remember: blending only works when drawing on another *screenBufferHD*).
+The *alpha channel* is correctly supported, also it is important to draw that image to another *screenBufferHD* for this to work as expected (remember: blending only works when drawing on another *screenBufferHD*).
 Moreover, the target buffer must have **consistent foreground and background color**, since all the area will be filled with `▀` characters.